Dick Clark: Other television programs

 At the peak of his American Bandstand fame, Clark also hosted a 30-minute Saturday night program called The Dick Clark Show (aka The Dick Clark Saturday Night Beech-Nut Show).
 It aired from 15 February 1958, until 10 September 1960, on the ABC television network.
 It was broadcast live from the "Little Theater" in New York City and was sponsored by Beech-Nut gum.
 It featured the rock and roll stars of the day lip-synching their hits, just as on American Bandstand.
 However, unlike the afternoon Bandstand program, which focused on the dance floor with the teenage audience demonstrating the latest dance steps, the audience of The Dick Clark Show sat in a traditional theater setting.
 While some of the musical numbers were presented simply, others were major production numbers.
 The high point of the show was Clark's unveiling, with great fanfare at the end of each program, of the top ten records of the previous week.
 This ritual became so embedded in American culture that it was imitated in many media and contexts, which in turn were satirized nightly by David Letterman on his own Top Ten lists.

 From 27 September to December 20, 1959, Clark hosted a 30-minute weekly talent/variety series titled Dick Clark's World of Talent at 10:30 p.m.
 Sundays on ABC.
 A variation of producer Irving Mansfield's earlier CBS series, This Is Show Business (1949–1956), it featured three celebrity panelists, including comedian Jack E. Leonard, judging and offering advice to amateur and semi-professional performers.
 While this show was not a success during its nearly three-month duration, Clark was one of the few personalities in television history on the air nationwide seven days a week.

-One of Clark's guest appearances was in the final episode ("The Case of the Final Fade-Out") of the original Perry Mason TV series, playing a character named "Leif Early" in a show that satirized the show business industry.
+One of Clark's guest appearances was in the final episode of the original Perry Mason TV series, entitled "The Case of the Final Fade-Out" playing a character named "Leif Early" in a show that satirized the show business industry.
+He was the murderer.
 He appeared as a drag-racing-strip owner in a 1973 episode of the procedural drama series Adam-12.

 Clark appeared in an episode of Police Squad!, in which he asks an underworld contact about ska and obtains skin cream to keep himself looking young.